crflynn/pbspark/README.md

 ### Column conversion using the `MessageConverter`

-Using an instance of `MessageConverter` we can decode the messages into spark `StructType` and then expand them.
+Using an instance of `MessageConverter` we can decode the column of encoded messages into a column of spark `StructType` and then expand the fields.

 ```python
 from pyspark.sql.session import SparkSession